OpenBioML/chemnlp/CONTRIBUTING.md

   - id: Solubility # name of the column in a tabular dataset
     description: Experimental aqueous solubility value (LogS) # description of what this column means
     units: log(mol/L) # units of the values in this column (leave empty if unitless)
-    type: continuous # can be "categorical", "ordinal", "continuous"
+    type: continuous # can be "categorical", "ordinal", "continuous", "boolean"
     names: # names for the property (to sample from for building the prompts)
       - solubility
       - water solubility